tigerbeetle/tigerbeetle/README.md

 ## QuickStart

-The current alpha version of TigerBeetle targets Linux and takes advantage of the latest asynchronous IO capabilities of the Linux kernel v5.6 and newer, via io_uring.
+The current beta version of TigerBeetle targets Linux and takes advantage of the latest asynchronous IO capabilities of the Linux kernel v5.6 and newer, via io_uring.
 As such it can only be used on recent versions of Linux with an updated kernel.

 Later portable versions of TigerBeetle may supplement io_uring with kqueue for macOS and FreeBSD support, or IOCP for Windows support.